 How will my child access any online remote education you are providing?

 Your child will access their remote learning using ‘Seesaw’.
 The ‘Seesaw Class’ app can also be downloaded from your tablet/smart phone app store.
+It can also be accessed on a laptop/computer.

 If my child does not have digital or online access at home, how will you support them to access remote education?